Residential College Deans

 - What is important for your adviser to know about you so that he or she may get to know you holistically?

-- What do you want to know about your adviser, his or her field, and tips for navigating Yale?
+- What do you want to know about your adviser, your adviser’s field of study, and tips for navigating Yale?

-Freshman counselors are seniors who live near you to be sources of information and assistance throughout the year.
+First-year counselors are seniors who live near you to be sources of information and assistance throughout the year.
 Your counselors can offer suggestions about curricular and extracurricular choices, take an interest in your concerns, and give firsthand advice on how best to use the academic and other resources of your residential college and of Yale College.
-See Freshman Counselors for more information.
+See First-year Counselors for more information.

 Departmental Advising and the Academic Fair